Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Supplementary Material for Section

 \subsection{Data-Driven Tuning Parameter Selection Process for $\alpha$}

 In the following, we describe a data-driven selection method for $\alpha$ that was also used in \cite{clustering}.
 To fix the notation, we consider our Algorithm \ref{alg_1} with some sample covariance matrix $\hat{\Sigma}_p$.
 We assume the data are standardized.
-The method can be similarly applied to the one-step, two-step algorithm with the optimal weight and the ``naive" algorithm.
+The method can be similarly applied to $\ONESTEPCOD$, $\TWOSTEPCOD$ with the optimal weight and $\NAIVE \COD$.
 The steps are outlined in Algorithm \ref{alg_tuning}.

 We first split the data into two, $D_1$, $D_2$, and calculate $\hat{\Sigma}_{p}^{(1)}$, $\hat{\Sigma}_{p}^{(2)}$, respectively.
 For each tuning parameter $\alpha_l$ in the grid, we perform our algorithm on $\hat{\Sigma}_{p}^{(1)}$ to get a cluster structure $\cG_l$.
 We then take the average of all the non-diagonal elements in the cluster blocks of $\hat{\Sigma}_{p}^{(1)}$ via the smoothing operator $\Upsilon(\hat{\Sigma}_{p}^{(1)},\cG_l)$.
 Finally we calculate the Frobenius loss of $\Upsilon(\Sigma_{p}^{(1)},\cG_l)$ and $\Sigma_{p}^{(2)}$, and choose $\alpha_l$ that yields the smallest value.